Marlins vs. Yankees Player Props Betting Odds

 - Strikeouts Prop: Over/Under 6.5 (Over Odds: -125)

-- Jesus Luzardo (8-6) will take to the mound for the Marlins and make his 24th start of the season.
+- The Marlins will send Sandy Alcantara (4-10) to the mound for his 24th start this season.

-- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.
+- In 23 starts this season, he's earned a quality start in nine of them.

-- Luzardo has made 18 starts of five or more innings in 23 chances this season, and averages 5.7 frames when he pitches.
+- Alcantara has 20 starts in a row of five innings or more.

-- He has made 23 appearances and finished four of them without allowing an earned run.
+- He has two appearances with no earned runs allowed in 23 chances this season.

 |Opponent